 d) The risk of including potential biases.
 They should update the training data regularly to avoid suggesting irrelevant destinations or infer wrong emotional states.

-The European Consumer Organization (BEUC)
+a) The European Consumer Organization (BEUC)

 b) The European Artificial Intelligence Board (EAIB)